Kdyby/Autowired/docs/en/index.md

 Not so clean...
 ---------------

 Just keep in mind, that is not a clean approach - it's pragmatic.
-Never try to use theese traits in model classes.
+Never try to use these traits in model classes.
 Strictly use constructor injection whenever it's possible!